We absolutely can’t thank you enough.

 If you have been injured while working at a construction site, demolition or excavation site or lost a loved one in a work site accident, attorney Daniel R. Santola and the legal team of Powers & Santola, LLP, can help you to hold the right people accountable.
 Contact us today to learn more.
 Our construction accident lawyers serve clients in Albany, Syracuse, Rochester, and throughout New York State.
 Our consultations are always free.

-Holding Owners and Contractors Responsible for Construction Accidents
+Holding Owners Contractors

 These laws do not limit the worker to recovering only workers’ compensation benefits.